-Webb Keane is the George Herbert Mead Distinguished University Professor in the Department of Anthropology at the University of Michigan.
-He is affiliated with the Social-Cultural and the Linguistic subfields in the Anthropology Department, as well as the Interdisciplinary Program in Anthropology and History and the Center for Southeast Asian Studies.
-A member of the American Academy of Arts and Sciences, he has been a Guggenheim Fellow, a visiting fellow at Trinity College, Cambridge University, a fellow at the Center for Advanced Study in the Behavioral Sciences, and a member of the Institute for Advanced Study, Princeton.
+A member of the American Academy of Arts and Sciences, he has been a Guggenheim Fellow, a visiting fellow at Trinity College, Cambridge University, a fellow at the Center for Advanced Study in the Behavioral Sciences, twice a member of the Institute for Advanced Study, Princeton, and has taught at the School for Criticism and Theory, Cornell.

 His writings cover a range of topics in social and cultural theory and the ethnography and history of Southeast Asia.
-In particular, he is interested in religion and ethics; semiotics and language; material culture; gifts, commodities, and money; and media.
-His new book (published globally in 2024 except in the US and Canada, where it will appear in 2025), is about the ethical dilemmas posed by interactions with non-humans and near-humans, including animals and AI.
+In particular, he is interested in semiotics and language; religion and ethics; moral economy; and the implications of AI and other new technologies.
+His most recent book, Animals, Robots, Gods, is about the ethical dilemmas posed by people’s interactions with entities that challenge the line between human and non-human, including cyborgs, certain animals, and AI chatbots.

 His regular undergraduate course offerings include Language and Culture; Anthropology of Religion; Exchange, Commodities, and Money; and Southeast Asia.
 His regular graduate seminars are the core course on anthropological theory (part 2), Semiotic Anthropology, Ethnographies of Ethics and Morality, Southeast Asia, and Ethnography beyond the human.